Omaha Felony DUI Lawyer

 According to Business Insider, hiring an attorney after a DUI arrest saves people an average of $4,000 on car insurance alone.
 Additionally, people who hire a private attorney instead of a public defender are more likely to have their charges reduced upon sentencing.

 An attorney can also help you seek alternative sentencing and work with the court to balance your need for rehabilitation with society's need for justice after a conviction.
-You still have a right to live a productive life after a DUI, and an attorney can help you access the legal resources to help you get there.
+You have the right to live a productive life after a DUI, and an attorney can help you access the legal resources you need to do so.

 Contact Our Omaha Felony DUI Attorney